knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 # The File System

 Let's now transition to the computer's way of organizing files and folders.
-This is a crucial aspect that the OS takes care of, ensuring that information is not all jumbled together.
-Remember, all data is stored as a sequence of 1's and 0's, but the OS creates a virtual boundary between one piece of data and the next.
+This is a crucial aspect that the operating system takes care of, ensuring that information is not all jumbled together.
+Remember, all data is stored as a sequence of 1's and 0's, but the operating system creates a virtual boundary between one piece of data and the next.

 We have an idea of what a folder is in real life, and it's no different when it comes to computers; it's a way to separate and organize data.
 Sometimes, a folder is called a directory.
 Keep that in mind.
 Now what is a "file"?